At 15 I stopped going to school. I was a troublemaker in school and constantly at the edge of repeating the class due to horrible grades.

 I took all my savings, borrowed some money and joined the program.
 I never spent this much money in my life so far.
 Everyone around me told me that I NEED to do this for my CV, otherwise I can not prove that I’m a certified designer.

 The program lasted 10 months, I barely showed up 3 months which was the minimum required to receive a “Participated” confirmation.
 When I was there I felt like I was back in school, with arrogant teachers telling me how much I suck and that I will never make it as a designer.
 I was easily the youngest there as well, most people there were in their 30's.
 I had a hard time to connect with people.
+Everyone was just trying to find a standard job, but I really wanted to design some cool stuff.
 The whole thing was too much like school, too theoretical for me with weird tests I needed to pass every two weeks.

 So far everyone always told me what I cant do, but never what I can — I don’t blame anyone, I didn’t know better at the time.